evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 No, you can use the server in public access mode without registration.
 This is assuming fair usage by everyone \- we reserve to require personal account registration in the future if we detect misuse.
 Creating your own account does offer private results and your own compute budget on top, so please consider signing up nevertheless.

-### Can I run the design methods myself? / Can I review the code?
+### Is the code open source?

 Yes\!
 The underlying protein design framework and pipeline will be released as open source Python packages shortly.
 This will allow you to run design jobs on your own computing infrastructure or on cloud providers, and to review/extend the code as needed.
 The framework is designed to be agnostic to the type of model to accommodate all types of biomolecular design going forward.

 ### Are you looking for contributors?

 Yes\!
 We are aiming to build a community to unify approaches for biomolecular modeling and design.
 This refers to further method development and integration, experimental validation, or any other useful contribution you can think of.
+We are also looking for sponsors supporting the development of new features.
 Please get in contact to discuss\!

 ## Submitting a design job